-US Senate approves sanctions bill over Hong Kong
+US Senate approves sanctions Bill over Hong Kong

-WASHINGTON, DC: The US Senate on Thursday (Jun 25) unanimously approved a bill that would lay out sanctions on Chinese officials who undermine Hong Kong's autonomy as Beijing pushes forward with a controversial security law.
+WASHINGTON: The US Senate on Thursday (Jun 25) unanimously approved a Bill that would lay out sanctions on Chinese officials who undermine Hong Kong's autonomy as Beijing pushes forward with a controversial security law.

 The vote comes as China presses forward with a security law that would enforce punishment over subversion and other perceived threats in Hong Kong, which saw massive protests last year in support of maintaining the financial hub's freedoms.